 Photos of Buachaille Etive Mor from the drive to Glen Etive

 The most famous stop on A82 to photograph Etive Mor is the beginning of the road to Glen Etive.
 There you are quite close to the mountain.
-However you will be surrounded by other people photographing it and people might end up on your shots...
+However, you will be surrounded by other people photographing it and people might end up on your shots...

 If you have time, I strongly recommend doing the Glen Etive drive.
-It is one of the best drive in Scotland.
+It is one of the best drives in Scotland.
 But you need at least 3 hours to enjoy it and relax a little at Loch Etive.

 Red deers at Kings House Hotel

 After all that, you might want to get a coffee or lunch.
 Nearby is the Kings House Hotel.
 Even if you don't want anything, they have a group of red deers just at the front of the hotel which are being fed regularly.
 Quite an enjoyable sight with the mountains behind

 The famous Glencoe mountain ridge from the West side

 The best side of the mountain is the one facing East as it looks like a pyramid.
 Once you drive past it, you can stop at the carpark for Buachaille Etive Beag (another pyramid shaped mountain but not as pretty).
 And from there you can see the Side facing West of Buachaille Etive Mor.